 The body was lying face down head turned towards the railway lines, curiously to the left.
-He had a smile on his face as if he’d died in a fit laugher.
-Close to the man’s head, a breath away from his silly grin, was a malurus cyaneus, commonly known a blue wren, also as dead as a donut.
-The bird and the man made an odd couple on the embankment that sunny winter’s morning.
+He had a smile on his face as if he’d died in a fit laughter.
+Close to the man’s head, a breath away from his silly grin was a malurus cyaneus, commonly known as a blue wren, also as dead as a donut.
+The bird and the man-made an odd couple on the embankment that sunny winter’s morning.
 Looking down the jogger kicked at the bird with his running shoe just as the Sandringham train sped down the track, the breeze from the train making the dead man’s teeth chatter.
 The jogger did not recognise this particular species of bird at all but knew the name of the dead man immediately…he was ‘Eric Minchin.’
 The jogger had caught a few of Eric’s gigs at the Comic Lounge in North Melbourne.
 Eric often hosted there during the International Comedy Festival.
-In fact most comedians workin’ Melbourne’s comedy circuit knew Eric and they all hated his guts.
-Often behind his back Eric was called ‘a fuckin’ big twat!’
+In fact, most comedians workin’ in Melbourne’s comedy circuit knew Eric and they all hated his guts.
+Often behind his back, Eric was called ‘a fuckin’ big twat!’
 Eric was disliked mostly because of his popularity and his constant upstaging at live gigs.
 Eric did not like to share the limelight.

-He couldn’t have known that of course, or would anyone have guessed he’d would die in such a peculiar way sleeping like a baby next to a dead blue wren.
-Eric death was the start of what was to become known in the Australian media as The dead Bird Mystery – Comedy to die for!
+He couldn’t have known that of course, or would anyone have guessed he would die in such a peculiar way sleeping like a baby next to a dead blue wren.
+Eric’s death was the start of what was to become known in the Australian media as The dead Bird Mystery – Comedy to die for!

 Eric Minchin was to be Australia’s first victim.